 The duration of examination papers is normally 2 hours.
-Examinations are normally open book, except for modules using simulations or independent projects.
+Examinations are normally open book in nature, except for modules using simulations or independent projects.

-A student in his/her final academic semester who must prolong his/her studies to obtain the qualification, subsequent to failing a single module will not be considered for a special UFS Business School Rule Book 2020 examination.Where a system of continuous assessment applies, a student passes when a final mark of at least 50% has been obtained and he/she has participated in all the assessments.
+A student in his/her final academic semester who must prolong his/her studies to obtain the qualification, subsequent to failing a single module will not be considered for a special examination.
+Where a system of continuous assessment applies, a student passes when a final mark of at least 50% has been obtained and he/she has participated in all the assessments.